DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudioV3/reference/modify-titles.md

     "projectId":"65fa6b07dca2e367461a2925",
     "update": {
         "values": [
-            "This is the sample modified script for scene one", "This is the sample modified script for scene two", "This is the sample modified script for scene three" ]
+            "This is the first modified title sample", "This is the second modified title sample", "This is the third modified title sample" ]
     }
     }'